ncoghlan/misc/notes/python3/questions_and_answers.rst

 supported Python 3.2 since 12.04 LTS.
 SUSE don't support Python 3 yet, but I'm told that support is expected to arrive as part of SLES 12).

-Note the questions that *isn't* on the list: "I have a large Python 2 application which is working well for me.
+Note the question that *isn't* on the list: "I have a large Python 2 application which is working well for me.
 Should I migrate it to Python 3?".

-We're happy enough for the answer to *that* question to remain "No" indefinitely.
-While it is likely that platform effects will eventually shift even the answer to that question to "Yes" (and Python 2 will have a much nicer exit strategy to a newer language than COBOL ever did), the time frame for *that* change is a lot longer than the five years that was projected for changing the default choice of Python version for green field projects.
+While OpenStack and some key Linux distributions have answered "Yes", we're also happy enough for the answer to *that* question to remain "No" for the time being.
+While it is likely that platform effects will eventually shift even the answer to that question to "Yes" for the majority of users (and Python 2 will have a much nicer exit strategy to a newer language than COBOL ever did), the time frame for *that* change is a lot longer than the five years that was projected for changing the default choice of Python version for green field projects.
+That said, reducing or eliminating any major remaining barriers to migration is an explicit design goal for Python 3.5, in those cases where the change is also judged to be an internal improvement within Python 3 (for example, the likely restoration of binary interpolation support is motivated not just by making it easier to migrate from Python 2, but also to make certain kinds of network programming and other stream processing code easier to write in Python 3).

 We're also happy enough if an application that *embeds* Python continues to embed Python 2.7 rather than switching to embedding Python 3 - many embedding